SSWConsulting/SSW.Rules.Content/categories/project-delivery/rules-to-better-product-owners.md

 ---

 Enhance your effectiveness as a Product Owner by mastering key responsibilities and communication strategies.
-Ensure timely sprint bookings, manage requirements clearly, and maintain regular updates on progress and costs while effectively triaging feedback and requests.
+Ensure timely Sprint bookings, manage requirements clearly, and maintain regular updates on progress and costs while effectively triaging feedback and requests.